Oyoshi/advent-of-code-2022/README.md

 ## Solutions for :christmas_tree: [Advent of Code 2022](https://adventofcode.com/2022)

-My second attempt to AoC.
-As previously in [Aoc2021](https://github.com/Oyoshi/advent-of-code-2021) all solutions are written in [Python](https://www.python.org/) :snake:.
+My second attempt to AoC (previously I've not finished all tasks).
+All solutions are written in [Python](https://www.python.org/) :snake:.
 During this time I spent some time on learning Python concepts and was trying to write code with the spirit of [Tacit Programming](https://en.wikipedia.org/wiki/Tacit_programming) :trollface:.
 ### Map